nocatchynamehere/practice/README.md

 # Practice Repo

-This is a repository for all of my practice sets in Python, SQL and Excel as well as any practice projects I may be working on.
-At some point it might have a project or two for my portfolio.
+This is a repo folder for all of my learning toward becoming a data analyst.
+As for now it includes a heavy hand of problems sets in the problem_sets folder organized by date.
+It also has the beginnings of my projects.